pyodide/pyodide-blog/content/posts/jspi-and-function-pointer-cast-handling.md

   logInt(res);
 }
 ```
-We can use `wasm-as` to convert the wat to wasm and use `wasm-merge` to merge
+We can use `wasm-as` (WebAssembly Assemble) to convert the wat to wasm and use
-`countArgs.wasm` with the compiled C code. `wasm-as` and `wasm-merge` are part
+`wasm-merge` to merge `countArgs.wasm` with the compiled C code. `wasm-as` and
-of binaryen.
+`wasm-merge` are part of binaryen.
 See the full build script here:
 [here](https://github.com/hoodmane/jspi-blog-examples/tree/main/9-wat-count-args/build.sh).

-This approach to handling function pointer casts has the disadvantage that it
+This approach to handling function pointer casts uses the `ref.test` instruction
+which was added as part of the garbage collection feature (wasm-gc) which has
-requires wasm-gc which has only been supported in Safari since December of 2024.
+only been supported in Safari since December of 2024.
+Furthermore, on iOS using
-Furthermore, on iOS using wasm-gc causes crashes.
-However, we do know that every
+wasm-gc causes crashes.
+However, we do know that every runtime that supports
-runtime that supports JSPI also supports wasm-gc, so we can use wasm-gc if we
+JSPI also supports wasm-gc, so we can use wasm-gc if we can and otherwise fall
-can and otherwise fall back to using a JavaScript trampoline.
+back to using a JavaScript trampoline.

 You can see the current code used to handle function pointer casts in the Python
 interpreter